Sex discrimination at work

-It illustrates what the legal framework for sex discrimination means in practice by providing plenty of real life examples of sex discrimination in the work place.
+This guide illustrates what the legal framework for sex discrimination means in practice by providing plenty of real-life examples of sex discrimination in the workplace.

-It complements our main article on discrimination at work where you will find more about discrimination generally and the different types of discrimination that are recognised in law and mentioned briefly below.
+It complements our main guide on discrimination at work where you will find more about discrimination generally and the different types of discrimination that are recognised in law.